Anwishta/Real-Time-Crypto-Price-Tracker/README.md

 ## Future Improvements

--Improve error handling and data validation.
+- Improve error handling and data validation.

--Implement additional visualizations for price trends.
+- Implement additional visualizations for price trends.

--Add more customizable features like alert notifications for price changes.
+- Add more customizable features like alert notifications for price changes.

 Feel free to contribute or give feedback!